VR-25/systemless-gapps/README.md

 **Notes/tips**
 - Due to the nature of this module, BOOTMODE installation is currently not supported, nor easily adaptable.
 Installation will fail with exit code 1 in BOOTMODE.
 Install from `RECOVERYMODE only`.
 - Magic GApps was built on top of an heavily modified template v3 due to the above condition and major issues with newer templates.
 This should not interfere with installation, though.
 - Signature spoofing patching is available, but disabled by default.
-If you want it, enable by running `touch /data/_s`.
+If you want it, enable by running `touch /data/_ss`.
 This must be reapplied across ROM updates -- simply re-flash the module to do that (don't worry, it won't re-install GApps).
+- There's a config file to preserve user settings -- /data/_MagicGApps_config.txt.

 ***